Erenyesiltepe/Simple-Blockchain-Test-Eren/readme.md

-# Vinu Digital Task - USDT Transfer Monitoring System
+# USDT Transfer Monitoring System

 A real-time blockchain monitoring system that tracks USDT (Tether) transfers on the Ethereum network and sends push notifications for large transactions.